RingoDev/BeginnerBoost/notes/README.md

 * **prefix+c** opens a new window.
 This window gets renamed to the program that you are running in it.
 * **prefix+j,k,h,l** switches panes (because i custom set it up to do so).

+Tomorrow I want to continue styling the webpage as well as learning how to use curl and ix correctly.
+I would also like to learn a bit more about css and styling in general.

+It's also time to customize my prompt because it gets way to long.

 ### Day 8